 Not only can alcoholic drinks up your calorie count for the day, which can contribute to weight gain, but there are other potential issues — like hangover repercussions.
 If you’ve enjoyed one too many drinks the night before, you might not feel as motivated to lace up your sneakers to hit the gym.
 And regular exercise, along with a healthy diet (the 80/20 rule for weight loss), can help you burn calories and support your weight loss efforts.2

 Plus, alcohol may sway you to make unhealthy food choices while drinking — or after.
 One study found people who drank more were less likely to eat veggies and fruit, and more likely to get their calories from sugar and foods with unhealthy fats.3

-So, if you’ve been struggling to stay on track with your weight loss goals, going dry may give you the help you need.
+So, if you’ve been struggling to stay on track with your weight loss goals, giving Dry January a try may give you the help you need.

 Photo by Adene Sanchez on iStock